 To determine grade point average, divide the total number of credits completed into the total number of honor credits granted.
 Honor credits for each course are computed by multiplying the credit value of the course by the value (i.e., honor credits) of the grade assigned.
 For example, a 3-credit course with a grade of “A” (4 honor credits) contributes 3 x 4, for a total of 12 honor credits.
 Thus, a student completing 20 credits with 50 honor credits would have a grade point average of 2.5.
 The grade point average includes grades in all MS in Accounting courses.
 Grades of “N” or “W” are not computed into the grade point average.
 A grade of “F” remains in the calculation, even if the student retakes the course and receives a passing grade.

-An official grade report is available online through AIS once ALL of the student's grades for the term have been recorded and the student's record is not on any "hold."
-You may also check your grades for individual courses via the web.
+An official grade report is available online through Albert once ALL of the student's grades for the term have been recorded and the student's record is not on any "hold."

 Appealing a Grade